simonjd16/machine_learning/Final Project.md

 #### Methodology for selection process

 The methodology I adopted for feature selection was a univariate selection process using select k-best from sklean.
 I used the k-best selection within a pipeline that included grid search to select the best features to use.
 The goal of this selection process was to maximise precision as well as recall.
+While using select k-best what this did was to remove all but the k highest scoring features.
+To come up with the k values I used grid search which was driven by the f1 scoring estimator.
+This was intended to achieve my goal of maximsing precision as well as recall.

 #### Features Selected in POI identifier